-Mid-Day-Meal Programme implementation is the overall responsibility of committees constituted at school level.
-Teacher In charge of the day supervises the MDM implementation process and maintenance of day to day record of the programme.
+Mid-Day-Meal Programme implementation is the overall responsibility of committees like SDMC, School MDM management committee, constituted at school level.
+A teacher in charge of the day, supervises the MDM implementation process and maintenance of day to day record of the programme.
 There are only two important registers to be maintained at school level.
-One register is for maintenance of funds (Cash Book) and second register is kept for food grains.
-At the end of the month, every school submits its monthly report of utilisation and stock of food grains to the Assistant Directors, MDM.
+One register is for maintenance of funds (Cash Book) and second register is kept for food grains storage and utilisation.
+At the end of the month, every school submits its monthly report of utilisation and stock of food grains to the Assistant Directors, MDM of talukas.